komyg/rm-shop-v2/tutorial.md

 }
 ```

-This resolver will receive each character from the backend and assign a unit price based on the character name.
+This resolver will receive each character from the backend and assign it unit price based on the character's name.

 Then, lets connect this resolver our client.
 To do this, create the file: *config/resolvers.ts* and paste the contents below: